open-resources/physics_bank/docs/docs/authoring_overview.md

 3. Crate your `markdown file` in the folder and add any `assets` such as images being used for your question.
 4. Copy the markdown `template` according to your question and start editing.
 5. `Add`, `commit` and then `push` to the Github repository.
-6. Create a pull request and add 2 reviewers to approve your work.
+6. Create a pull request and add 1 or 2 reviewers to approve your work.
 7. Add a `syntax check` label on Github and make sure it passes to go and take a look at the question on [PrairieLearn](https://ca.prairielearn.org/pl/course_instance/2320/instructor/course_admin/questions).
 Fix errors if you notice any.
 8. Keep fixing the questions using feedback from reviewiers and once ready, add the `ready_to_merge` label for a final review before the branch merges into `main`.